neuralmagic/sparsify/README.md

 To begin creating a project use one of the following flows:
 - Upload your model file through the browser by clicking on `Click to browse`.
 - Download your model file through a public URL by filling in the field `Remote Path or URL`.
-- Move your model file from an accesible file location on the server by filling in the field `Remote Path or URL`.
+- Move your model file from an accessible file location on the server by filling in the field `Remote Path or URL`.

 Continue through the popup and fill in information as specified to finish creating the project.

 ### Analyzing a Model

-After model creation, optimization sensitivity analysis for the model are shown under the `Performane Profiles` and `Loss Profiles` sidenav rows.
+After model creation, optimization sensitivity analysis for the model are shown under the `Performance Profiles` and `Loss Profiles` in the left navigation.
-These include the effects different types of optimizations and degrees of those optimizations have on both the models inference speed and the baseline loss.
+The profiles will show the effects that different types of optimizations and degrees of those optimizations have on both the models inference speed and the baseline loss.

 Performance Profiles: